 Make certain new suppliers meet your needs

 Even for the simplest sourcing event, you need due diligence to guarantee current or potential suppliers have the qualifications and resources to meet your specific business needs and expectations.
 An automated supplier management solution will do that for you.
-Total Supplier Manager (TSM) will help you understand who your strategic suppliers are and how they stack up in terms of quality and risk – all critical to getting the value you expect from sourcing and procurement.
+Supplier Management will help you understand who your strategic suppliers are and how they stack up in terms of quality and risk – all critical to getting the value you expect from sourcing and procurement.

 Cull non-compliant suppliers from your system